Las Vegas residents under excessive heat warning for 2 to 3 days

 Temperatures will drop slightly toward the end of the week, with highs of 101 degrees projected Friday and Saturday.

-No rain is expected throughtout the week, according to the weather service.
+No rain is expected throughout the week, according to the weather service.

 Contact Jessica Terrones at jt